zack-bitcoin/amoveo/docs/design/sortition_chains.md

 leaf = {address, contractID};
 address - this is the address of the person who owns the sortition contract being proved. stem = {chalang_bool, evidence, hash1, hash2} // if chalang_vm(evidence ++ chalang_bool) returns true, then hash1 needs to match the hash of the next element of the proof. if it returns false, then hash2 needs to match the next element of the proof.
 // chalang_bool - this is some chalang code.
-If it leaves the stack empty, or leaves a 0 on the top of the stack, then that means the contract returns `false`.
-Otherwise we consider it as having returned `true`.
+It outputs 2 values. the first is a true/false for which branch of the merkel tree is being executed.
+0 is false, any other value is true.
+The second value is the nonce for this version of the contract.
 ```

 We need to keep track of gas while verifying merkel proofs, since the chalang_bool step is turing complete.